clamsproject/app-nlp-example/README.md

     return view
 ```

 This is the simplest NLP view possible since there is only one annotation type and it has no metadata properties beyond the `document` property.
 Other applications may have more annotation types, which results in repeated invocations of `new_contain()`, and may define metadata properties for those types.
-Property dictionaries should be created from scratch for each annotation type.
+Property dictionaries have to be created from scratch for each annotation type.

 Adding annotations: